krpharr/portfolio/README.md

 ## Description

-This is an example portfolio to showcase a collection of coding projects and including a bio and contact information.
+This is an example portfolio to showcase a collection of coding projects, including a bio and contact information.